Wharf Angel

 Wharf Angel is a 1934 American drama film directed by William Cameron Menzies and George Somnes and starring Victor McLaglen, Dorothy Dell, David Landau, and Preston Foster.
 Wharf Angel was the first screenplay of Stephen Morehouse Avery.

-Premise
+Plot

 Two stokers who work on the same ship become rivals for the love of a woman who works in a saloon in the tough Barbary Coast area of San Francisco.